-Remember, character meet and greets are temporarily discontinued upon the initial reopening of the parks.
-But we expect our Disney friends will be back, so if you’re planning a trip for a further future date, take note of these tips!
+Remember, character meet and greets are temporarily discontinued upon the initial reopening of the parks, though some will be returning soon in a modified way.
+We expect more of our Disney friends will be back soon, so if you’re planning a trip for a further future date, take note of these tips!

 Ultimately, the best way to navigate this scenario is two-fold: plan ahead with your priorities in mind, and be prepared to be flexible.
 To help, we have COUNTLESS articles on planning your Disney vacation, especially during those busy seasons.
-We also have a great guide on all things FastPass, to make sure you’re prepared to make those reservations to your must-see attractions.
+We also have LOTS of information on all things Disney Genie, Genie+, and Individual Attraction Selection (pay-per-ride) to make sure you’re prepared to make those reservations to your must-see attractions.

-There are cases when you can happen upon your favorite character, like Character Palooza, but those opportunities are few and far between.
-If meeting a certain character is an absolute must during your trip, we suggest planning ahead!
+There are cases when you can happen upon your favorite character, like Character Palooza (when available), or when you happen upon a character doing a distanced meet-and-greet.
+But, if meeting a certain character is an absolute must during your trip, we suggest planning ahead!

 Check My Disney Experience for a list of characters in each park and when and where they meet.
 You can plan your character interactions out long before you’re standing in the parks, and possibly avoid some of the lengthier waits by booking a meal with characters.